Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Results

 We begin by presenting our results for the full data set defined in \sec~\ref{sec:data-witness-lists}.
 We first check that we see declining seniority effect at lower seniority, so we do not constrain the seniority effects to be ordered and take $\beta\in \B_0$.

 Traces in \fig~\ref{fig:mcmc-poHB1aRS6} in \app~\ref{app:poHB1aRS6} for MCMC targeting the posterior in \sec~\ref{sec:time-series-posterior} show convergence.
-Marginal posterior densities from two independent runs are shown in \fig~\ref{fig:rho-th-p-poHB1aRS6}.
-The correlation $\rho$ of features in $U^{(t)}_j,\ j\in\M$ at each fixed time $t\in [b_j,e_j]$ is close to one, supporting relatively deeper partial orders.
+Marginal posterior densities from two independent runs are shown in \fig~\ref{fig:rho-th-p-poHB1aRS6} and are near-identical.
+The correlation $\rho$ of features in $U^{(t)}_j,\ j\in\M$ at each fixed time $t\in [b_j,e_j]$ is close to one, supporting relatively deeper posets.
 The time-series correlation parameter $\theta$ is close to one, indicating strong serial correlation between $U^{(t)}_j$ and $U^{(t+1)}_j$, and therefore also $h^{(t)}$ and $h^{(t+1)}$.
-Finally, the error probability $p$, which controls the extent to which lists $y_i$ may depart from the linear extensions $\L[h^{(\tau_i)}]$, is small, as we would expect if the partial order model captures the variation in lists.
+Finally, the error probability $p$, which controls the extent to which lists $y_i$ may depart from the linear extensions $\L[h^{(\tau_i)}]$, is small, as we would expect if the poset model captures the variation in lists.
 The prior for $p$ has $\delta=9$, favoring small $p$.
-We checked robustness to this choice: \fig~\ref{fig:rho-th-p-poHB1aRS6} shows the prior and the posterior density when $\delta=1$ (uniform, estimated by importance sampling reweighting); this agrees with the $\delta=9$ posterior.
+We checked robustness to this choice: \fig~\ref{fig:rho-th-p-poHB1aRS6} superimposes the posterior density when $\delta=1$ (uniform, estimated by importance sampling); the shift from the $\delta=9$ posterior is barely discernible.

-In \fig~\ref{fig:beta-poHB1aRS6} (Left) we plot marginal posterior $\beta$ distributions in the posterior with likelihood $p_{(U)}$ (noise is random downward displacement).
-There is a clear downward trend with increasing seniority-rank value (ie, lower seniority).
-When the rank is large (15-18) we have few instances of bishops with that rank (see \fig~\ref{fig:seniority-rank-stuff}), and distributions trend back to the prior.
+In \fig~\ref{fig:beta-poHB1aRS6} we plot marginal posterior $\beta$ distributions in the posterior with likelihood $p_{(D)}$ (noise is random upward displacement) and $p_{(U)}$ (random downward displacement) respectively.
+There is a clear downward trend with increasing seniority-rank value (ie, lower seniority) as we expect.
+When the rank is large (18-21) we have few instances of bishops with that rank (see \fig~\ref{fig:seniority-rank-stuff}), and distributions trend back to the prior.
+Under both observation models $p_{(U)}$ and $p_{(D)}$, the effect $\beta_{11}$ is ``out of order''.
+This is because several bishops who spent several years at seniority-rank 11 (William Giffard, bishop of Winchester, Richard de Belmeis I, bishop of London and Henry de Blois, Bishop of Winchester) were connected with royalty, so it was their authority and not their seniority which pushed them up the lists.
+This is best modeled by imposing the seniority-effect order constraint $\beta\in\B_{\Sb}$ as we do in the next section.
+In \sec~\ref{app:bayes-factor-decreasing} we test $\beta\in\B_\Sb$ against the unconstrained model $\beta\in\B_0$ by estimating the Bayes factor, using a Savage-Dickey estimator.
+We find clear evidence in favor of the constraint.
+In summary we see in this first analysis the structures we anticipated.